mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-31-cloud-native-go-otel.md

 ok  	mp/fib/pkg/fib	5.177s
 ```

 Unsurprisingly, the iterative Fibonacci implementation is faster than the recursive one, and the memoized recursive one is faster than the plain recursive one.
-But I didn't expect the book's `channels` and `goroutines` implementation to be so much worse than using recursion!
+But I didn't expect the book's `channels` and `goroutines` implementation to be so much slower than using recursion!

 Every time I write a little toy application, I pick up another cool trick or two, and roll it in to my standard toolkit.
 Particularly in throwaway code, we often write this: